Yashwanth414/Yashwanth-s-4NI24EC414/README.md

 ### RESULT:

-* By adjusting the channel dimensions (L, W) of both MOSFETs (M1 & M2), the desired current was successfully achieved at:
+* By changing the size of the MOSFETs (M1 & M2), the desired current was achieved:
-* M1: L = 500nm, W = 950nm
+M1: Length = 500nm, Width = 950nm
-* M2: L = 300nm, W = 1020nm
+M2: Length = 300nm, Width = 1020nm
-* The circuit exhibited a gain of 3.8 dB with a phase shift close to 180 degrees, aligning well with theoretical expectations.
+* The circuit had a gain of 3.8 dB and a phase shift close to 180 degrees, matching what was expected.
-* The circuit responded efficiently to input variations, indicating stable operation and reliable performance.
+* The circuit responded well to changes in input, showing stable and reliable performance.
-020nm

 ### INFERENCE:

-* The DC sweep analysis provided the input DC voltage.
+* The DC sweep analysis gave the input DC voltage.
-* By adjusting the MOSFET dimensions, the corresponding drain current values were calculated during simulation.
+* By changing the MOSFET sizes, we calculated the drain current during the simulation.
-* Both M1 and M2 were varied to achieve the desired drain current.
+* Both M1 and M2 were adjusted to get the right drain current.
-* For AC analysis, the AC amplitude was set to 1, ensuring proper evaluation.
+* For the AC analysis, the AC amplitude was set to 1 to make sure the evaluation was correct.
-* The DC sweep analysis also provided the Voltage Transfer Characteristic (VTC) curve at the output.
+* The DC sweep also showed the Voltage Transfer Characteristic (VTC) curve at the output.